frictionlessdata/datapackage-pipelines/README.md

 Loads the resource specified in the `resource` parameter from the data package located at `url`.

 `resource` can be
-- a string, indicating the `name` of the required resource
+   - List of strings, interpreted as resource names to load
+   - String, interpreted as a regular expression to be used to match resource names
-- or an integer, indicating the index of the resource in the data package (0-based)
+   - an integer, indicating the index of the resource in the data package (0-based)

 All properties of the loaded resource will be copied - `path` and `schema` included.